Skip to main content

 Tractor Beams

-Tractor beams lock onto a target and prevent it from escaping, pulling attacker and target together.
+Tractor beams lock onto a target and prevent it from escaping, drawing attacker and target together for capture, boarding, or controlled collision.

 The beam ignores shields and sloped armor.
 If it hits, the target may no longer move farther away from the attacker.
-Either ship may reduce the distance between them, making ramming or boarding possible when the range closes to zero.
+Either craft may reduce the distance between them, making boarding or ramming possible once the range closes to zero.

-If the captive ship is larger, any locked ships automatically move with it.
+If the captive vessel is larger, any locked ships automatically move with it.

 Tractor Beam Notes

-These systems are usually linked directly to power centers.
-If not, they may use large batteries weighing 100 lbs × Mod value and costing $1000 × Mod value.
+These systems are usually linked directly to major power centers.
+If not, they may use large batteries weighing 100 lbs × Mod value and costing $1,000 × Mod value.

 Tractor Beam Table